 Treatment of Behavioral Addictions

-Even though many of the behavioral addictions listed in this article are not formally recognized as diagnosable conditions, a surprising amount of treatment options for these issues exist.
-In most communities in the US, it is possible to find individual or group therapy, outpatient treatment, and even residential and inpatient treatment facilities that treat behavioral addictions.
-Research suggests that many of the treatments used for substance use disorder also are effective in treating behavioral addictions.4
+Even though many behavioral addictions are not formally recognized as diagnosable conditions, a surprising amount of treatment options for these issues exist.
+Individual or group therapies, outpatient treatment, and inpatient treatment facilities may treat behavioral addictions.
+Research suggests many substance use disorder treatments can effectively treat behavioral addictions.4

 Some of the more common treatment options for behavioral addictions include: